 You may notice that your gums bleed a bit when you are brushing or flossing.
 This is the early stage of gum disease called gingivitis.
 If plaque and tartar are left on the teeth, it provides the right conditions for bacteria to thrive.
-The bacteria irritates the gums, which means they bleed more easily.
+The bacteria irritate the gums, which means they bleed more easily.
 If you have gingivitis, your dentist will clean your teeth by scaling and polishing them.
 He may also recommend an antiseptic mouthwash containing chlorhexidine and show you how to brush and floss your teeth effectively.
 Most adults have some degree of gum disease.

 Should I be concerned with my dental health?

 If gingivitis is not treated and nothing is done about it, the inflammation will work its way down towards the foundations of the tooth causing a “periodontal pocket”.
-The bacteria inside the pocket will multiply causing infection that in turn deteriorates the bone surrounding the teeth.
+The bacteria inside the pocket will multiply causing an infection that in turn deteriorates the bone surrounding the teeth.

-Periodontal (Gum) disease can break down the support (bone) structures of the teeth, so that eventually, they will become loose.
+Periodontal (Gum) disease can break down the support (bone) structures of the teeth so that eventually, they will become loose.
 The problem is that until it gets quite severe, the person often has no symptoms.
 Sadly, the damage or bone loss to the teeth is irreversible.
 The good news is that if periodontal (gum) disease is caught in time, its progression can be halted and stabilized, the active infection is reduced or eliminated.

-To stop periodontal (gum) disease from progressing, your dentist may advise periodontal therapy, or deep cleaning.
+To stop periodontal (gum) disease from progressing, your dentist may advise periodontal therapy or deep cleaning.
 This gets rid of the bacteria in the pocket and provides the necessary conditions for healing to occur.

 What is the difference between a regular cleaning and a deep cleaning?